Guide showing how to use simple bookkeeping template

 If the cost was partly used privately for example telephone cost, input how much of the cost was used for business in percentage range 1% – 100%.
 For example one half of the telephone cost is 50%.
 If it is purely business cost, input there 100%.
 Then in Business Use Total cell is a formula which will calculate business amount based on the business percentage you filled in.

-4. Step – Capital Allowances
+Step 4 – Capital Allowances

 An example in the picture below:

-John have an old van, which he bought in 2016.
-He paid for the van €6,000 and he uses van purely for business, so he input there 100% Business use.
-Business use value is full amount €6,000.
-The rate for calculating capital allowances is 12.5% of the business use value (€750 for each year) and this rate was used for capital allowances for previous years (2016 = €750, 2017 = €750, 2018 = €750, 2019 = €750, total: €750 x 4 years = €3,000.
-The opening value balance for 2020 is €6,000 (purchase price) – €3,000 (capital allowances for 2016 – 2019) = €3,000.
-John input €3,000 into Opening Balance cell.
+Mark has an old van, which he bought in 2018.
+He paid €6,000 for the van and he uses the van purely for business, so he input 100% for Business use.
+The business use value is full amount €6,000.
+The rate for calculating capital allowances is 12.5% of the business use value (€750 for each year).
+This rate was used for capital allowances for the previous years (2018 = €750, 2019 = €750, 2020 = €750, 2021 = €750, total: €750 x 4 years = €3,000.
+The opening value balance for 2020 is €6,000 (purchase price) – €3,000 (capital allowances for 2018 – 2021) = €3,000.
+Mark input €3,000 into Opening Balance cell.

-In 2020 John bought a new cell phone for €790.
+In 2022 Mark bought a new cell phone for €790.
 He uses the phone mainly for business, but sometimes he is doing private calls as well.
-So he checked his detailed phone bill and found out that 80% of his calls is for business purpose.
-John input 80% into Business use value.
-Business use value is calculated automatically and is €632.
+So he checked his detailed phone bill and found out that 80% of his calls is for business purposes.
+Mark input 80% into Business use value.
+The Business use value is calculated automatically and is €632.
 The opening balance is the same as business use value.
 The capital allowances is €79 and is calculated automatically.
 The Closing balance value of €553 will be the Opening balance value when Mark will be calculating his capital allowances for 2023.

-5. Step – Profit and Loss Account
+Step 5 – Profit and Loss Account